p-h-c-s/rust-1brc/README.md

 ## Iterating

 In order to quickly test different implementations i used a sample file containing a tenth of the original lines.
 This file can be created from the original with the `get_sample.sh` script

+## Notes

+I wanted to avoid using any external crates.
+The only exception was `libc` which provides cross-platform C bindings so we could call `mmap`.